“Hail to the Victors”

 Maybe, just maybe, Eddie thought, they’d make it.

-Dr. Philip Edward Kaldon teaches Physics at Western Michigan University by day and writes of the great wars of the 29th century and elsewhen at night.
-His stories have been published on three continents on this planet, appearing in Analog, Writers of the Future XXIV, Andromeda Spaceways Inflight Magazine, and 100 Stories for Haiti, among others.
-His website can be found at www.dr-phil-physics.com
+The late Dr. Philip Edward Kaldon taught Physics at Western Michigan University by day and wrote of the great wars of the 29th century and elsewhen at night.
+His stories were published on three continents on this planet, appearing in Analog, Writers of the Future XXIV, Andromeda Spaceways Inflight Magazine, and 100 Stories for Haiti, among others.
+This was his last published story before his death.
+Rest easy, sir.